akalinux/span-tools/README.md

 ## Thesis of How to find intersections in sets of sets

 The core thesis works for finding overlaps in a list of sets, but does not scale to sets of sets.
-For comparison of sets of sets we need to define constraints our data sets beyond just the concept of begin and end values.
+For comparison of sets of sets we need to define constraints for our data sets beyond just the concept of begin and end values.

 __Defining our constraints:__